 - Trailers with an ATM of greater than 3,500kg must have two safety chains made from T grade chain that meets the requirements of AS 2321 and have a break load limit exceeding the trailer’s ATM.

 - Where two safety chains are fitted they should cross diagonally under the drawbar i.e. the right safety chain will connect to the left attaching point on the towbar and the left chain attaches to the right side of the towbar.

 It's common practice to use shackles to attach trailer safety chains to vehicle tow bars.
 The shackle must have adequate strength to retain the trailer in the event of a disconnection (with a margin for safety).

 Queensland's Department of Transport and Main Roads recommends that a shackle used for this purpose:

 - complies with Australian Standard AS 2741-2002 “Shackles” or other equivalent recognised standard; and

-- have a break load limit at least 1.5 times greater than the ATM of the trailer.
+- has a break load limit *at least 1.5 times greater than the trailer’s ATM.

 AS 2741-2002 compliant shackles will be legibly and permanently marked with the following information:

 - Quality grade of the shackle, e.g. (‘M’ or ‘4’, ‘S’ or ‘6’)